luxfhe/relayer-sdk/docs/public-decryption.md

 ## Onchain Public Decryption Verification

-For more details about public decryption and on-chain decryption proof please refer to the on [public decryption page](https://docs.zama.ai/protocol/solidity-guides/smart-contract/oracle).
+For more details about public decryption and on-chain decryption proof please refer to the [public decryption page](https://docs.lux.network/fhe/public-decryption).